-Unfortunately, SSC is not able to control weather conditions.
-In the event of a field closure or risk of field damage, SSC will endeavour to provide a rescheduled game however if one cannot be accomodated then there is no refund.
-Some leagues have pre-set rain dates located on the registration page.
-If SSC believes the game was playable but both teams do not show up, there will not be a rescheduled game.
-As stated above, both teams must show up at the time of their game to determine if it is safe to play AT THAT TIME/LOCATION.
+Unfortunately, HSSC is not able to control weather conditions!
+In the event of a missed game due to weather, HSSC will endeavour to provide a rescheduled game however if one cannot be accommodated then there is no refund.
+As stated above, both teams must show up at the time of their game to determine if it is safe to play AT THAT TIME/LOCATION during inclement weather.

 In the case of a missed game due to weather in the first week of playoffs, the last game will be played 1st vs 2nd, 3rd vs 4th etc. In the case of a missed game in the second week of playoffs (final game), the final ranking of the standings page will determine the final placement for the season.

 Schedules will be posted on the HSSC website (members-only, log-in required) after registration for the season closes and a minimum of 2 days before the first game or class of the season.
 A schedule of games for the entire season will be posted whenever possible.

 Schedules may change as a result of facility cancellations or unfit playing conditions, team match up considerations, team withdrawal/expulsion, and more.
 These changes are most often beyond HSSC’s control and happen on short notice.
 Players are strongly encouraged to check the HSSC website immediately before heading out to a game to be sure they have the most up-to-date game location/schedule information.
 HSSC will do our best to email teams (and/or captains) in the event of a schedule change made with less than 24 hours notice.